 DK Law Group, LLP

 Disclaimer: This blog and website both represent attorney advertising.
 The information you receive on this blog or website is not, nor should it be interpreted as, legal advice.
-If you need legal help, or would like to discuss with a lawyer your potential case, please fill out and submit the form on this page, or call us at (805) 498-1212.
+If you need legal help, or would like to discuss with a lawyer your potential case, please fill out and submit this form, or call us at (805) 498-1212.
 No submission of a questionnaire through the above link by an ECT patient creates a lawyer-client or attorney-client relationship.
 Only upon execution of a signed retainer agreement will an attorney-client relationship be formed.